Audition: Friday- 6pm-8:30pm - Peridot

 Judges for Ani-Idol are chosen from a pool of people who have an extensive history or career in music and/or theatre arts.
+Japanese professors have been brought in to judge for language proficiency.
 In some cases, judges may be musical guests of the convention.

 Contestants will be assigned a numerical score from 1-10 by each judge based on vocal/singing performance, showmanship/presentation and stage appeal.
 The scores from each judge are then tallied to come up with a total score for the contestant.
 The winners will be determined by the total sum of their scores.